Tree (graph theory): Rooted tree

 A rooted tree is a tree in which one vertex has been designated the root.
 The edges of a rooted tree can be assigned a natural orientation, either away from or towards the root, in which case the structure becomes a directed rooted tree.
 When a directed rooted tree has an orientation away from the root, it is called an arborescence or out-tree; when it has an orientation towards the root, it is called an anti-arborescence or in-tree.
-The tree-order is the partial ordering on the vertices of a tree with u < v if and only if the unique path from the root to v passes through u.
+The tree-order is the partial ordering on the vertices of a tree with u < v only if the unique path from the root to v passes through u.
 A rooted tree T that is a subgraph of some graph G is a normal tree if the ends of every T-path in G are comparable in this tree-order (Diestel 2005).
 Rooted trees, often with an additional structure such as an ordering of the neighbors at each vertex, are a key data structure in computer science; see tree data structure.

 In a context where trees typically have a root, a tree without any designated root is called a free tree.

 A labeled tree is a tree in which each vertex is given a unique label.
 The vertices of a labeled tree on n vertices (for nonnegative integers n) are typically given the labels 1, 2, …, n.
 A recursive tree is a labeled rooted tree where the vertex labels respect the tree order (i.e., if u < v for two vertices u and v, then the label of u is smaller than the label of v).